Why Technical Professionals Struggle with People Skills and how to fix?

 Tech Skills and Communication

 Jenna was a project manager at a multinational company, responsible for coordinating with a team of highly technical staff.
-The team was incredibly skilled in their area of expertise, but they appeared to lack empathy and people skills, which made it challenging for others to work collaboratively with them.
+The highly skilled team lacked empathy and people skills, posing challenges for collaborative work with others.

-Jenna found that communication was often a struggle, as the team members tended to speak in technical jargon that was difficult for others to understand.
+Jenna encountered communication challenges due to the team’s frequent use of technical jargon, hindering mutual understanding.
 They also tended to hold fixed views on their areas of expertise, with little room for ambiguity or alternative perspectives.
 They always assumed that everyone they talk to “gets it” and hence they would always communicate in ways that weren’t easily understandable.

 This made it challenging to navigate complex interpersonal situations, such as conflicts with other teams, or misunderstandings with clients.